Welcome to the Dollhouse: Reception

-The film was a surprise success, considering it was a relatively low budget, independently produced film.
+The film was a surprise success, considering it was a relatively low-budget, independently produced film.
 It garnered critical praise for its view of a pre-teen outcast, and won the Grand Jury Prize for best dramatic feature at the 1996 Sundance Film Festival.
 Critic Roger Ebert was vocal about his love for the film, giving it four stars out of four and placing it at No. 5 on his "Best of 1996" list.

-The film holds a 93% approval rating on Rotten Tomatoes, based on 54 reviews, with an average rating of 7.8/10.
-The website's critical consensus reads, "An outstanding sophomore feature, Welcome to the Dollhouse sees writer-director Todd Solondz mining suburban teen angst for black, biting comedy."
-Metacritic gives the film a weighted average score of 83 out of 100, based on 20 critics, indicating "universal acclaim".
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 94% based on 52 reviews, with an average rating of 7.9/10.
+The website's critics consensus reads, "An outstanding sophomore feature, Welcome to the Dollhouse sees writer-director Todd Solondz mining suburban teen angst for black, biting comedy."
+On Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, the film received an average score of 83, based on 20 critics, indicating "universal acclaim".

+During an appearance for Rotten Tomatoes to promote the film Spider-Man: Homecoming in 2017, filmmaker Jon Watts cited the film as one of his five favorite coming-of-age films, calling it "great".